 He worked as an Assistant Professor at the UCBL, and during this period, he carried out several post-doctoral internships abroad.
 He was also Visiting Professor in Japan and has worked in the United States many times as well as in China.
 He then taught at École normale supérieure in Saint-Cloud and later in Lyon when the School set up there in 1987.

 During the course of his career, he has had various responsibilities in academic or private committees.
 For several years, he was also scientific director of the City of Lyon’s Botanical Gardens and has chaired the Federation of European Societies of Plant Biology and the Botanical Society of France.
-He is currently head of the Plant Biology Department at INRA.
+He was also head of the Plant Biology Department at INRA.

 His research on pollen and fertilization led him to train and manage several teams.
 He created the Plant Reproduction and Development laboratory (RDP).
 This work led him to write several scientific publications, to give lectures in his native France and abroad, and even to make a film that earned him an award at the Palaiseau Science film festival, on the reproduction of maize.
 He also teaches and is involved in the publication of educational works or scientific expansion.